-On November 30, 2016, ITHAKA brought together nearly two hundred of our nation’s academic library, publishing, technology, and higher education leaders in New York City to make sense of where higher education is heading in America and how this will impact the information ecosystem that is essential to teaching and research.
+On November 30, 2016, ITHAKA brought together nearly 200 of our nation’s academic library, publishing, technology, and higher education leaders in New York City to make sense of where higher education is heading in America and how this will impact the information ecosystem that is essential to teaching and research.
 Jeff Selingo, New York Times best-selling author on higher education, moderated the event known as The Next Wave 2016, asking thought-provoking questions and drawing on his decades of experience and his recent roles as special advisor and professor of practice at Arizona State University and visiting scholar at the Center for 21st Century Universities at the Georgia Institute of Technology.

 Mitchell Stevens, associate professor of education at Stanford University and director of the Center for Advanced Research in Online Learning, kicked off the day.
 Stevens provided context for the state of higher education today and suggested some ways in which it is likely to and needs to change.
 Several themes emerged that were echoed in subsequent panels and discussion, most notably the need to scale opportunities for education in ways that are affordable for students, their parents, and US tax payers, while also ensuring higher education does a better job of meeting the needs of employers.
 Stevens presented a potential approach for achieving this in California where there is a perfect storm – more qualified high school graduates than seats at California colleges and universities as well as a gap in employer needs for skilled workers.